 6. Spinach – 1 g.
 An extremely low-carb vegetable, spinach is full of vitamins and minerals and can be used many ways.

 7. Asparagus – 2 g.
 Revered as both a food and medicine – and aphrodisiac – by the ancient Egyptians, Greeks and Romans up to medieval times, asparagus is one of the world’s oldest cultivated vegetables.
+Try this ham and asparagus roll ups.

 8. Kale – 3 g.
 Hardier than spinach, less watery, but just as nutrient-rich, kale can stand up to mincing, sautéing, baking, and much more.